Coly ME (Match Engine) API documentation

 Response example

-Retrieve a single person's record with all the detailed pieces of information that you need.
+Retrieve a single tenant's record with all the detailed pieces of information that you need.

 Response example